lemire/EWAHBoolArray/README.md

 ## Persistent storage

+We provide read and write functions.

 We do not correct for the endianess.
 If you use both little endian and big endian machines, you should be careful.
 Thankfully,  big endian hardware is vanishingly rare.

+When loading data from an untrusted source, we recommend that you use hashes to validate the content.